microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 ## Developer Access to Latest Release Artifacts

 Our devops workflow should enable developers to get, install and run the latest system executable.
 Release executable(s) should be auto generated as part of our CI/CD pipeline(s).
 This approach provides nice audibility which ties each git commit to a release artifact and empowers developers to recreate system state from any point in time.

-### Principles
+### Artifact Principles

 &#9745; Latest system executable is available for all developers on the team.
 There should be a well-known place where developers can reference the release artifact.

 &#9745; Release artifact is published for each git commit.

 ## Integration Observability

 Applied state changes to the mainline build should be made available and communicated across the team.
 Centralizing logs and status(s) from build and release pipeline failures are essential for developers investigating broken builds.

 We recommend integrating Teams or Slack with CI/CD pipeline runs which helps keep the team continuously plugged into failures and build candidate status(s).

-### Principles
+### CI Observability Principles

 &#9745; Modern CI providers have the capability to consolidate and report build status(s) within a given dashboard.
 There should be a build status badge included in the root README of the project.